Philosophy of Faith Community Nursing

 The FCN understands health to be a dynamic process that embodies the spiritual, psychological, physical, and social dimensions of the person.
 Shalom, God’s intent for harmony and wholeness, serves as a foundation for understanding health.
 A sense of well being can exist in the presence of imbalance, and healing can exist in the absence of cure.

 The practice of faith community nursing focuses on a faith community or faith-based organization.
 The FCN, in collaboration with the pastoral staff and congregants, participates in the ongoing transformation of the faith community into sources of health and healing.
 Through partnership with other community health resources, faith community nursing fosters new and creative responses to health and wellness concerns.
 FCNs appreciate that all persons are sacred and must be treated with respect and dignity.
 The FCN serves the faith community, creates safe and sacred places for healing, and advocates with compassion, mercy, and dignity.

 Root Assumption of Faith Community Nursing

-Faith community nursing is rooted in the Judeo-Christian tradition, and the historic practice of professional nursing, and is consistent with the basic assumptions of many faiths that we care for self and others as an expression of God’s love.
+Faith community nursing is rooted in the Abrahamic Faith traditions, and the historic practice of professional nursing, and is consistent with the basic assumptions of many faiths that we care for self and others as an expression of God’s love.